sr99622/onvif-mcp/docs/SERVER_PREP.md

 ## Install VS Code

+VS Code can be useful when editing markdown files.
 Open this link in the browser to download the .deb file installer

 ```bash
 https://code.visualstudio.com/sha/download?build=stable&os=linux-deb-x64